 Women should have their iron levels checked via blood test.
 From there, they can determine if they need to boost intake.

-Adult women should get 18 milligrams per day, 27 milligrams per day while pregnant, and 9 milligrams a day while lactating, the National Institutes of Health states.
+Adult women should get 18 milligrams per day, 27 milligrams per day while pregnant, and 9 milligrams a day while lactating, the

 Check with your doctor before adding an additional supplement on top of a prenatal or multivitamin, the dietitians said.